-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 Related: Here’s why the Chase Sapphire Preferred is our favorite travel credit card for beginners.

 It’s also important to keep in mind the $75 annual fee for adding an authorized user to the account.
-With many other popular travel credit cards, there’s no additional fee to get an extra card on your account.
-Though in this case, Sapphire Reserve authorized users also get a Priority Pass Select membership, so this could actually be a good deal, as $75 for the year is less expensive than purchasing a membership.
+With many other popular travel credit cards, there’s no additional fee to get an extra card on your account — though in this case, Sapphire Reserve authorized users also get a Priority Pass Select membership, so this could actually be a good deal, as $75 for the year is less expensive than purchasing a membership.

 While you’ll earn 3x bonus points on your travel and dining purchases and 10 points per dollar on eligible Lyft and Peloton purchases, you’ll only earn 1 point per dollar on everything else.
 That means you’re best off pairing the Sapphire Reserve with a no-annual-fee card like the Chase Freedom Unlimited, which has a trio of bonus categories and also earns 1.5% cash back on all other purchases.